senaite/senaite.sync/README.rst

       senaite.jsonapi

-If you already have a custom buildout file, replace :code:`buildout.cfg` in :code:`extends = buildout.cfg` by your custom buildout file.
+If you already have a custom buildout file, replace `buildout.cfg` in `extends = buildout.cfg` by your custom buildout file.
 Note that with this approach you do not need to modify the existing buildout file.

 Then build it out with this special config file::